-There is plenty of work for the committee's consideration and determining the order and grouping of topics for its review will aid staff in the preparation of reports and recommendations for the committee's approval and submission to the full Commission.
+There is plenty of work for the committee's consideration.
+Determining the order and grouping of topics will aid staff in the preparation of reports and recommendations for the committee's approval and submission to the full Commission.

 ATTACHMENT A